 All evictions must be based on “just cause” meaning the owner must have a just cause for the eviction.
 “Just cause” is divided into two categories –

-at-fault evictions and no-fault evictions.
+no-fault evictions.
 The law requires that you provide a reason for the eviction (in the notice to quit) and it must fall within the permissible reasons, as set forth by the law.
 You may not just issue a 30 or 60-day notice of termination of tenancy, there must be a cause.
 No-fault evictions require a relocation or rent waiver.

 What are at-fault causes?